Record-dependent measures on the symmetric groups: Introduction

 In this paper we are interested in coherent sequences of RD-measures $P=(P_n)_{n\in{\mathbb N}}$.
-A coherent sequence uniquely determines a probability measure, denoted by the same symbol $P$, on the space of orders on ${\mathbb N}$.
-The measure $P$ will be called RD-measure, meaning that the projection of $P$ to each $[n]$ is RD.
-Our main result (Theorem \ref{theorem_extreme_points} and Proposition \ref{prop_law_of_large_numbers}) explicitly characterizes the extreme elements of the convex set of such RD-measures $P$.
-The characterization problem belongs to the circle of `de Finetti-type' questions around sufficiency and stochastic symmetries \cite{Aldous, Olav}, and can be connected to different contexts like the boundary problem for a branching scheme (see e.g. \cite{Kerov_book}), and processes on causal posets \cite{BL1,BL2}.
+Each such sequence defines a Markovian permutation growth process, with backward transition probabilities like under the uniform distributions.
+On the other hand, a coherent sequence uniquely determines a probability measure, denoted by the same symbol $P$, on a `$n=\infty$' object, which is the space of orders on ${\mathbb N}$.
+The measure $P$ will be called an RD-measure, meaning that the projection of $P$ to each $[n]$ is RD.
+Our main results (Theorem \ref{theorem_extreme_points} and Proposition \ref{prop_law_of_large_numbers}) explicitly characterize the extreme elements of the convex set of such RD-measures $P$.
+The characterization problem belongs to the circle of de Finetti-type questions around sufficiency and stochastic symmetries \cite{Aldous, Olav}, and can be viewed in different contexts like the boundary problem for a branching scheme \cite{Kerov_book} or processes on causal posets \cite{BL1,BL2}.